Married Love and Contraception (Osservatore Romano (English Ed.), Oct. 10, 1988) [partly updated]

 Sexual love and sexual knowledge

 It is not good for man to be alone because man, on his own, cannot fulfil himself; he needs others.
 He especially needs another: a companion, a spouse.
-Union with a spouse, giving oneself to a spouse - sexual and marital union in self-donation - are normally a condition of human growth and fulfilment.
+Union with a spouse, giving oneself to a spouse - sexual and marital union in self-donation - are a normal condition of human growth and fulfillment.

-Marriage, then, is a means of fulfilment through union.
-Husband and wife are united in mutual knowledge and love, a love which is not just spiritual but also bodily; and a knowledge supporting their love which is likewise not mere speculative or intellectual knowledge; it is bodily knowledge as well.
+Marriage, then, is a means of fulfillment through union.
+Husband and wife are united in mutual knowledge and love - a love which is not just spiritual but also bodily; and a knowledge underpinning their love which is likewise not mere speculative or intellectual knowledge but bodily knowledge as well.
 Their marital love is also meant to be based on carnal knowledge; this is fully human and fully logical.
-How significant it is that the Bible, in the original hebrew, refers to marital intercourse in terms of man and woman "knowing" each other.
+How significant it is that the Bible, in the original Hebrew, refers to marital intercourse in terms of man and woman "knowing" each other.
 Adam, Genesis says, knew Eve, his wife.
-What comment can we make on this equivalence which the Bible draws between conjugal intercourse and mutual knowledge?
+What comment can we make on this equivalence the Bible draws between conjugal intercourse and mutual knowledge?

 What is the distinctive knowledge that husband and wife communicate to one another?
 It is the knowledge of each other's integral human condition as spouse.
 Each "discloses" a most intimate secret to the other: the secret of his or her personal sexuality.
 Each is revealed to the other truly as spouse and comes to know the other in the uniqueness of that spousal self-revelation and self-gift.
 Each one lets himself or herself be known by the other, and surrenders to the other, precisely as husband or wife.

 In true marital intercourse each spouse renounces protective self-possession, so as to fully possess and be fully possessed by the other.
-This fullness of true sexual gift and possession is only achieved in marital intercourse open to life.
-Only in procreative intercourse do the spouses exchange true "knowledge" of one another, do they truly speak humanly and intelligibly to one another; do they truly reveal themselves to one another in their full human actuality and potential.
+This fullness of true sexual gift and possession is achieved only in marital intercourse open to life.
+Only in procreative intercourse do the spouses exchange true "knowledge" of one another, truly speaking humanly and intelligibly to one another; truly revealing themselves to one another in their full human actuality and potential.
 Each offers, and each accepts, full spousal knowledge of the other.

 In contraception, the spouses will not let the word - which their sexuality longs to utter - take flesh.
 They will not even truly speak the word to each other.
 They remain humanly impotent in the face of love; sexually dumb and carnally speechless before one another.

-This enables us to develop a point we touched on earlier.
-The negation that a contraceptive couple are involved in is not directed just towards children, or just towards life, or just towards the world.
-They address a negation directly towards one another.
+This reflection enables us to develop a point we touched on earlier.
+The negation that a contraceptive couple are involved in is not directed only toward children, or only toward life, or only toward the world.
+They address a negation directly toward one another.
 "I prefer a sterile you", is equivalent to saying, "I don't want all you offer me.
 I have calculated the measure of my love, and it is not big enough for that; it is not able to take all of you.
-I want a "you" cut down to the size of my love..."
+I want a 'you' cut down to the size of my love..."
 The fact that both spouses may concur in accepting a cut-rate version of each other does not save their love or their lives - or their possibilities of happiness - from the effects of such radical human and sexual devaluation.

 Normal conjugal intercourse fully asserts masculinity and femininity.
 The man asserts himself as man and husband, and the woman equally asserts herself as woman and wife.
 In contraceptive intercourse, only a maimed sexuality is asserted.
 In the truest sense sexuality is not asserted at all.
 Contraception represents such a refusal to let oneself be known that it simply is not real carnal knowledge.
 A deep human truth underlies the theological and juridic principle that contraceptive sex does not consummate marriage.

 Contraceptive intercourse, then, is not real sexual intercourse at all.
+By it the spouses simply do not become "one flesh" (Gen 2: 24).
 That is why the disjunctives offered by this whole matter are insufficiently expressed by saying that if intercourse is contraceptive, then it is merely hedonistic.
 This may or may not be true.
 What is true - at a much deeper level - is that if intercourse is contraceptive, then it is not sexual.
 In contraception there is an "intercourse" of sensation, but no real sexual knowledge or sexual love, no true sexual revelation of self or sexual communication of self or sexual gift of self.
 The choice of contraception is in fact the rejection of sexuality.
-The warping of the sexual instinct from which modern society seems to suffer represents not so much an excess of sex, as a lack of true human sexuality.
+The warping of the sexual instinct from which modern society seems to suffer is not so much an excess of sex, as a lack of true human sexuality.

 True conjugal intercourse unites.
 Contraception separates, and the separation works right along the line.
 It not only separates sex from procreation, it also separates sex from love.
 It separates pleasure from meaning, and body from mind.
 Ultimately and surely, it separates wife from husband and husband from wife.

 Our argument so far is that contraceptive marital sex does not achieve any true personalist end.
-It does not bring about self-fulfilment in marriage, but rather prevents and frustrates it.
-But - one may still ask - does it follow that open-to-life marital sex alone leads to the self-fulfilment of the spouses?
-I think it does; and the reason lies in the very nature of love (cf. Covenanted Happiness, pp. 38-47).
+It does not bring about self-fulfillment in marriage, but rather prevents and frustrates it.
+But - one may still ask - does it follow that open-to-life marital sex alone leads to the self-fulfillment of the spouses?
+I think it does; and the reason lies in the very nature of love.
 Love is creative.
 God's love (if we may put it this way) "drove" Him to create.
 Man's love, made in the image of God's, is also meant to create.
 If it deliberately does not do so, it frustrates itself.
-Love between two persons makes them want to do things together.
-While this is true of friendship in general, it has a singular application to the love between spouses.
 A couple truly in love want to do things together; if possible, they want to do something "original" together.
-Nothing is more original to a couple in love than their child: the image and fruit of their love and their union.
+As we saw in chapter four, nothing is more original to a couple in love than their child: the image and fruit of their love and their union.
 That is why "the marital thing" is to have children; and other things, as substitutes, do not satisfy conjugal love.

 The vitality of sensation in sexual intercourse should correspond to a vitality of meaning (remembering - as we have said - that sensation is not meaning).
 The very explosiveness of sexual pleasure suggests the greatness of the creativity of sex.
 In each conjugal act, there should be something of the magnificence - of the scope and power - of Michelangelo's Creation in the Sistine Chapel in Rome...
 But it is the dynamism not just of a sensation, but of an event: of something that happens, of a communication of life.

-A lack of true sexual awareness characterizes the act if the intensity of pleasure does not serve to stir a fully conscious understanding of the greatness of the conjugal experience: I am committing myself - my creative life-giving power - not just to another person, but to the whole of creation: to history, to mankind, to the purposes and design of God.
-In each act of conjugal union, teaches Pope John Paul II, "there is renewed, in a way, the mystery of creation in all its original depth and vital power" (General Audience, November 21, 1979: Insegnamenti di Giovanni Paolo II, II, 2 (1979), p.
-1215).
+A lack of true sexual awareness characterizes the act if the intensity of pleasure does not serve to stir a fuller understanding of the greatness of the conjugal experience: I am committing myself - my creative life-giving power - not just to another person, but to the whole of creation: to history, to mankind, to the purposes and design of God.
+In each act of conjugal union, John Paul II teaches, "there is renewed, in a way, the mystery of creation in all its original depth and vital power" .

 A last point should be made.
 The whole question we are considering is of course tremendously complicated precisely by the strength of the sexual instinct.
 Nevertheless, the very strength of this instinct should itself be a pointer towards an adequate understanding of sexuality.
 Elementary commonsense says that the power of the sexual urge must correspond to deep human aspirations or needs.
 It has of course been traditional to explain the sexual urge in cosmic or demographic terms: just as we have a food appetite to maintain the life of the individual, so we have a sex appetite to maintain the life of the species.
 This explanation makes sense - as far as it goes.
 However, it clearly does not go far enough.
 The sex appetite - the strength of the sex appetite - surely corresponds not only to cosmic or collectivist needs, but also to personalist needs.
 If man and woman feel a deep longing for sexual union, it is also because they have - each one personally has - a deep longing for all that is involved in true sexuality: self-giving, self-complementarity, self-realization, self-perpetuation, in spousal union with another.

-Obviously we are not referring here to those occasions in which, out of justice to a third party, one of the spouses is under an obligation to observe some secret, e.g. of a professional nature.
-Fulfilment of such an obligation is in no way a violation of the rights of married intimacy.
+Obviously we are not referring here to those occasions in which, out of justice to a third party, one of the spouses is under an obligation to observe some secret, for example, of a professional nature.
+Fulfillment of such an obligation is in no way a violation of the rights of married intimacy.

 If it is not sexuality that each spouse in contraceptive intercourse gives to or takes from the other, what does each one in fact actually take or give?
 In what might be termed the better cases, it is a form of love - divorced from sexuality.
 In other cases, it is merely pleasure, also - be it noted - divorced from sexuality.
-In one case or the other, contraceptive spouses always deny themselves sexuality.
+In all such cases, contraceptive spouses reject the fullness of sexuality.
 Their marriage, deprived of a true sexual relationship, suffers in consequence.